 Food science is the application of science and engineering to the production, processing, distribution, preparation, and evaluation of food.

-The Department of Food Science’s undergraduate program offers students valuable real-world experience and leadership skills by providing an innovative curriculum; varied club and extracurricular activities; research lab opportunities; access to a fully functional and award winning dairy plant; professional and industry contacts and experience; numerous internships and scholarships, and nearly 100% job placement.
+The Department of Food Science’s undergraduate program offers students valuable real-world experience and leadership skills by providing an innovative curriculum; various club and extracurricular activities; research lab opportunities; access to a fully functional and award-winning dairy plant; professional and industry contacts and experience; numerous internships and scholarships, and nearly 100% job placement.

 Students find career opportunities in product development, quality assurance/control, processing and engineering, technical sales, management, research, sensory analysis, and food law and regulations.

 Bradley Bolling, Audrey Girard, Richard Hartel, Tu-Anh Huynh, Barbara Ingham, John Lucey, Gulustan Ozturk, Scott Rankin (chair), Victor Ujor, Jan Peter van Pijkeren

 Beth Button, Arnoldo Lopez-Hernandez, Yaa Klu, Nick Smith